-To reach the city centre from Helsinki airport, you have three options; taxi, train or bus.
-Taking a Helsinki airport taxi or private car is by far the quickest and most convenient option.
+To reach the city center from Helsinki Airport, you have four options: taxi, private transfer, train, or bus.
+Taking a Helsinki Airport transfer or Helsinki Airport taxi is by far the quickest and most convenient option.
+They cost more than public transport, but they’re the fastest and lowest-stress way to get to your accommodations.
 A good budget transfer option is the I and P trains as they only take 30 minutes.
-Your final option is the 615 public bus, which takes around 40 minutes to reach the city centre.
+Your final option is the 615 public bus, which takes around 40 minutes to reach the city center.

 Book